How Does a Hot Air Balloon Work?

 Today, these balloons are often used in scientific investigations by the National Aeronautics and Space Administration (NASA).
-One of its most recent tests was in June 2021 where the mission was to see if certain technologies could overcome the challenges that come with high altitudes.
+One of the hot air balloon's most recent tests was in June 2021 where the mission was to see if certain technologies could overcome the challenges that come with high altitudes.

-Others simply ride in a hot air balloon for leisure purposes.
-Many who have ridden in a hot air balloon say that the experience is one of the most calming activities they have done.
+Others simply ride in a hot air balloon for leisure purposes with many riders say that the experience is one of the most calming activities they have done.

 Hot air balloons work simply because warmer air rises in cooler air.

 Because hot air balloons don't have engines, they need to be lighter than air to fly.

 We tend to think of air as being "weightless", but the molecules oxygen and nitrogen in the air do in fact have weight.
 A cubic foot of air weights approximately one ounce.

 If you heat the air inside a balloon, the molecules start to move faster and spread further apart.
 This causes the balloon to become lighter than the air outside of it.

 Each cubic foot of hot air is roughly 7 grams lighter than cold air.
 So, to lift 1,000 pounds, a hot air balloon needs to be about 65,000 cubic feet.

 To keep the molecules consistently far apart, propane burners keep the air hot as a balloon rises.

 When you want to go up, you provide more heat.
 And when you want to go down, you open a hatch on the side of the balloon that releases hot air.